-Living in a physical and energetic soup laced with fear has enormous consequences to our health and well-being.
+Living in a physical and energetic soup laced with fear has enormous consequences to your health and well-being.
 Such is our reality these days.
-Fortunately, each of us has the capacity to change the soup.

 Our biological response to fear is generated through the Sympathetic nervous system.
 The Sympathetic nervous system runs the response to stress.
 Its purpose is to protect you and keep you safe.